Chaowu88/freeflux/docs/source/index.rst

 - metabolic flux estimation
 - simulation of labeling patterns of metabolite (fragments)
-- constraint-based optimizations, such as flux balance analysis and flux variability analysis
+- constraint-based optimizations, such as flux balance analysis (FBA) and flux variability analysis (FVA)

 .. toctree::
    :numbered: